 Performance refers to both the action and the result of the action.
 In other words, performance is defined as today's action, the prelude to producing a certain amount of tomorrow's output value.
 In general, organizational performance is defined as the degree of excellent and effective achievement of an action on the set goals, which can be defined by efficiency and effectiveness.
 The organization should be assessed in achieving the objectives.
 Function, in the word, refers to the state or quality of functioning.
 Organizational performance is, therefore, a general construct that refers to how organizational operations are carried out.
-Neely and colleagues give the most famous definition of performance is the company's performance in both financial and non-financial terms.
+Neely and colleagues give the most famous definition of performance: the process of explaining the quality of effectiveness and efficiency of past actions.
+Organizational performance is the company's performance in both financial and non-financial terms.
 In fact, everything that happens in an organization to improve or damage it affects people's views.
 Company performance is the degree to which a company successfully creates value for different parts of the market.
 The company's performance is determined based on the achievement of business objectives by different units of the company, and the success of each company's strategies is reflected in the performance of that company.